Jyothirmayi

 Jyothirmayi is an Indian actress, television presenter, and former model, who worked in Malayalam cinema.
 Starting her career as a model, she ventured into television, working as an anchor and later starring in numerous television shows.
 Post second marriage, she had been on a career break and as of 2024, she made a comeback through her husband Amal Neerad's film Bougainvillea.

 Career

 Jyothirmayi started her career as a model and serial artist and gained recognition for her performance in the Malayalam soap opera, Indraneelam, directed by Suresh Krishnan.
-After a brief and unsuccessful stint acting in telefilms, she moved to full films.
+After a brief and unsuccessful stint acting in telefilms, she moved to feature films.
 In her first film Pilots (2000), she played a minor character and the film was a box office bomb.
 She was noticed after the release of Meesa Madhavan (2002) along with actor Dileep, in which she played the second female lead.

 Personal life

 She married Nishanth Kumar on 6 September 2004.
 Six years later the couple filed for divorce, and it was granted on 1 October 2011.
 She married film director and cinematographer Amal Neerad on 4 April 2015.
 They have a son.